MINT-KISS/ProfileHub/README.md

 1. Navigate to `https://localhost:5203/swagger`.
 2. Select the desired endpoint and click `Try it out'.
-3. Enter the required parameters and click “Execute”.
+3. Enter the required parameters and click â€œExecuteâ€.

 ### Postman

 1. Import the Postman collection from the `ProfileHub.postman_collection.json` file.
-2. Select the desired request and click “Send”.
+2. Select the desired request and click â€œSendâ€.

 ### Project Structure